How to start a cinema

 • No trailers or adverts, just the main feature

-• Allowance for increased levels of movement and noise
+• Allowance for increased levels of movement and noise.

 An illustrative specification

-An illustrative specification for a well-equipped 3-screen cinema centre could be as follows (many of the facilities, shown with an asterisk below, could be shared if a combined cinema and performing arts centre is developed):
+An illustrative specification for a well-equipped three-screen cinema centre could be as follows (many of the facilities, shown with an asterisk below, could be shared if a combined cinema and performing arts centre is developed):

 Essential facilities